 LEAD “revolutionizes health education” by introducing topics like mental illness, substance use, and sexual violence into existing – and often outdated – health education courses in high schools.
-LEAD’s TryHealth curriculum supplement is currently being piloted at four high schools in two states and has already shown promising results including students being 2x more likely to report suicidal ideation in a peer after taking the course.
+LEAD’s TryHealth curriculum supplement is currently being piloted at four high schools in two states.
+It has already shown promising results, including students being 2x more likely to report suicidal ideation in a peer after taking the course.

 LEAD also provides innovative and evidence-based early intervention training and certification to adults working with young people and in high-risk communities.
 For more information or to request a free consultation, please visit www.leadnow.org or contact LEAD’s Executive Director at kyrah@LEADnow.org.

 About the Author